mintDS/mintds/protocol.md

 Protocol
 --------

 By default, mintDS will listen for TCP connections on port 7657.
-It uses a simple ASCII protocol that is very similar to memcached.
+It uses a simple ASCII protocol that is similar to redis and memcached.

 | Commands   | Request                       | Response                           |
 |------------|-------------------------------|------------------------------------|